FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The Lord said to Satan, "Very well, then, everything he has is in your power, but on Job himself do not lay a finger."
 Satan got to work and started planning terrible things for Job.
 He wanted to prove God wrong about Job being a righteous man.
 (Job 1: 12)

 6. Satan first decided to attack Job's family.
-What was the first thing that happened to some of Job's children?
+What was the first thing that happened to his family?

-One day when Job's sons and daughters were having a party at the oldest brother's house, a messenger came to Job and said, "The Sabeans attacked and killed them.
+One day a messenger came to Job and said, "The oxen were plowing and the donkeys were grazing nearby, and the Sabeans attacked and made off with them.
 They put the servants to the sword, and I am the only one who has escaped to tell you!"
-(Job 1:13-15)
+(Job 1:14-15)

-7. Just a short time after the messenger came to Job, delivering bad news about Job's children, Satan caused other things to happen.
+7. Just a short time after the messenger came to Job, more messengers arrived to report on Satan's actions.
 Which of these was NOT one of them?

 Answer: A tornado blew his wife to Kansas.

-While Job was still recovering from the news of his children, several messengers came to him with other bad news.
-His servants who were working in the field had been destroyed by fire that came out of heaven.
-His animals were stolen by raiders.
-Also, his remaining children had been having a party when a house collapsed on them.
+While Job was still recovering from the first news, several more messengers came to him with other bad news.
+His sheep had been destroyed by fire that came out of heaven, which killed the servants working in the same fields.
+His camels were stolen by raiders.
+Finally, his children had been having a party when a house collapsed on them.
+Each messenger was reportedly the only survivor in each case.
 Job lost all his wealth, his servants, and his children in one day.

 However instead of cursing God, Job praised God.
 He told everyone that God had given him nothing when he was born, and God had the right to take it all away.(Job 1:16-20)